Chargebacks have become a growing problem for ecommerce companies. In fact, credit card chargebacks are rising at a rate of 20% each year.

 Banks and credit card companies make it easy for their customers to dispute charges on their accounts.
 Ecommerce companies are paying the price for this behavior.

-Those of you who have an ecommerce shop know what I’m talking about.
-I’m willing to bet you’ve had to deal with these situations in the past.
+Those of you who have an ecommerce shop know what we’re talking about.
+We’re willing to bet you’ve had to deal with these situations in the past.

 Only later, you see that the transaction was nullified.
 You probably weren’t even notified of this chargeback until after the fact.